stylesplugin/styles/readme.txt

 == Description ==

 WordPress has lots of beautiful themes, but personalizing a design can be difficult and time-intensive.
 Styles changes that.
-It gives you control over every part of your theme in one consistent interface – the WordPress theme customizer.
+Styles gives you creative control in one consistent interface – the WordPress theme customizer.
 Styles lets you make your site your own. :)

 **Features of the plugin include:**